Friday, May 25, 2018

 Esteemed Reader, I'm wrung out.
 It's been a long day and my heart has been broken.
 The school I send my one and only child to everyday was threatened and I can't ever put Little Ninja on a bus again without wondering if I'm sending a lamb to the slaughter.
 I doubt any Hoosier parent here in my town will ever take that for granted again.

 What I do know is we can't live like this.
 Don't kid yourself that this can't happen where you live.
 That's what I thought.
-America is a land of violence and violence will find you, even in the quiet town of Noblesville, Indiana.
+America is a land of violence and violence will find you, even in my quiet Indiana town.
 Even where you live.

 I don't know what the solution is.
 Honestly.
 I think sensible gun control laws are a damn fine start and I think politicians not bought and paid for by the gun lobby would be an even better one.
 But I had access to a gun when I was in middle school, despite my father's being a responsible gun owner.
 I didn't shoot the place up.
 I wrote a novel instead.